mapninja/Earthsys144/week01/01_TURN_IN_create_an_aoi_with_geojson_io.md

 ---

-## Part 3: Move the Rectangle to Your Place of Significance
+## Part 3: Now Create a Rectangle at Your Place of Significance

 Now you will relocate the rectangle you just drew to a place that is meaningful to you.
 This might be: